JonJagger/cyber-dojo/md/running-a-dojo.md

 You will also get an amber traffic-light if you lose the network connection to the cyber-dojo server (30 second timeout).

-Remember, clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate backwards and forwards, revert, or fork.
+Remember, clicking on any traffic-light opens the history dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate backwards and forwards, revert, or fork.